PatternPal/PatternPal/docs/docs/recognizers/strategy.md

 The **Context** is the class from where the code gets executed.
 It maintains a reference to one of the concrete strategies and communicates with the object only via the Strategy interface.

 The **Strategy** is an interface.
-This interface needs to contain a method which will be used to execute the algorithm as defined in the ConcreteStrategie classes.
+This interface needs to contain a method that will be used to execute the algorithm as defined in the ConcreteStrategie classes.

 The **ConcreteStrategy** class is designed for one specific purpose and inherits the interface Strategy.
 This class defines the execute() function and implements the algorithm in its own way.